 It all depends an what you're using it for.

-If you're going to be connected all day, we'd always recommend a paid for service – and if you're worried about money, there are some world-class cheap VPNs that start at less than $2 a month.
+If you're going to be connected all day, we'd always recommend a paid for service – and if you're worried about money, there are some world-class cheap VPN services that start at around $2 a month.

 However, if you won't be using it much, a free PC VPN could be all you need.
 It's just worth bearing in mind that it probably won't be a great streaming VPN, or be able to protect you when sharing P2P.
 If you're fine with that, then one of the five above should work well for you.